 Learn about many types of instruction and curriculum.

 Here are a few tips:

-- Experience lots of real classroom teaching and working with children during your training
+- Participate in lots of real classroom teaching experiences during your training

 - When teaching preschool and kindergarten look for learning differences and offer a variety of activities and experiences.

 2. Cultivate Patience and a Sense of Humor

 Remember to smile and see the funny side of life!
 Little kids deserve to be around cheerful, enthusiastic educators.
 Leave your troubles and stress behind when you step through your classroom doors.
 “You learn what you practice!” one of my university profs used to say.